My Flare Survival Kit

 Medications and Supplements – The first photo shows exactly half of the meds and supplements that I packed for Canada this summer.
 This is three weeks worth of meds and supplements.
 (I was in North America for over five weeks.)
-I think I eat more supplements than actual food – magnesium, SAMe, probiotics, C0Q10, Vitamin C, D, and calcium, and my beloved D-ribose for energy, plus my medications.
+I think I eat more supplements than actual food!

-My docs insist I need to keep up on all of this, so these medical bags go wherever I go if I’m going somewhere overnight or they go in my carry-on luggage when I travel.
+My docs insist I need to keep up on all of this, so my medical bag goes wherever I go, especially if I’m going somewhere overnight or in my carry-on luggage when I travel.

 Foam pillow – It cradles my head and neck and assists by keeping my head in place.
 I rarely go anywhere overnight without one.

 Bean bag pillow – I use this to prop under my arms if I’m experiencing muscle fatigue in my arms.

 A heating pad – I live on and under heating pads when I’m in a severe flare, especially during cold weather.
 I can’t handle cold weather.
 It makes me really sick.
 I also keep hot patches in my bag if I can’t plug my heating pad in.